YinLiWisdom/Android-YLSegmentedControl/README.md

 # Android-YLSegmentedControl
 A smart custom iOS-like segmented control for Android, which has a magical capability to handle the frame and content appearances automatically.

-* Support any color and size image (with transparent background) to make it as segment's icon.
-The library will automatically control the size and replace the color for you to match "activeColor" and "inactiveColor" you have set.
+* Support any color and size image (with transparent background) as an icon.
+The library will automatically control the size and replace the color for the icon image to match different styles.
-* Support different states of segment such as "pressed", "checked", "unchecked" and "disabled".
+* Support various states such as "pressed", "checked", "unchecked" and "disabled".
-* Support all text-only, image-only, and both text and image types of segments.
+* Support all types - text-only, image-only, and with both text and image.
 * Support both horizontal and vertical modes.
-* Easy to change basic styles like active color, inactive color, length of radius, round or square, border color, etc.
+* Easy to customize basic styles like active color, inactive color, length of radius, square or round, border color, etc.

 #Screenshots
 <br/>